First uploaded June 2, 2019

 the official album playlist on YouTube

-SHOULD be the year's Best Summer Pop Rock Album in the Self-Comfort/-Encouragement and Overcoming Fear and Trauma category.
+Young Enough should be the year's Best Summer Pop Rock Album in the Self-Comfort/-Encouragement and Overcoming Fear and Trauma category.
 'Nuf said.
-To read the lyrics, click here.
+To read the album's lyrics, click here.

 Booksmart's official final trailer